Mock Trial Program

 How: Complete the Volunteer form and select a date(se) that works best for you.
 Fax it to the County Office of Education at (925) 942-3454 or email to:

-Download and fill out this application: Mock Trial Attorney Application
+Download and fill out this application: Mock Trial Volunteer Application

 Case materials and instructions will be mailed and emailed upon receipt of Volunteer form